nh-nico/GlobalHotkeyManager/README.md

 ## Global Hotkey Manager ##

-**Global HotKey Manager** was developed to easily execute own code on an global registered hotkey.
+**Global HotKey Manager** was developed to easily execute own code on global registered hotkeys.

 My main reason why i developed this was the need to split my windows in horizontal half and attach it to the top or bottom of the screen where the window is currently active.